Official Answers by Chaosium

 and wouldn’t Vishi follow in those footsteps?

-At puberty, Vishi became a Waha lay member as he hadn’t been chosen for another cult, after proving himself, he became a Waha initiate.
+At his initiation, Vishi became a Waha lay member as he hadn’t been chosen for another cult, after proving himself, he became a Waha initiate.
 He was called to Sabera (by the Raven) and became apprenticed to her as an assistant shaman.

 It could reasonably be assumed that Waha initiates who wish to become shaman are apprenticed to Waha shaman, but this doesn’t have to be the case.
 Sabera is clearly a trusted individual within the High Llama tribe.